priyanka2803/github-clone/README.md

 # github-clone
 Created a responsive clone of Github homepage using HTML and CSS.
+You can view it at https://priyanka2803.github.io/github-clone/